listman-io/docs/README.md

 ```

 That command will:
-1. Parse and validate config file syntax
+1. `-p` - Parse and validate config file syntax
-2. Check your plan details
+2. `-v` - validate your licence details
-3. Try to connect to the Sharepoint Instance
+3. `-s` - connect to to Sharepoint using `siteUrl` and App-Only credentials

-We recommend you to run this command every time you make significant changes to your config file.
+We recommend you to run this command every time you make significant changes to your config file to catch and debug any unexpected configuration and syntax errors.

-Now let's look onto the all configuration sections in details.
+Now let's look on the all configuration sections in details.

 ### Licence configuration
-`useLicence` section is used to provide details about your free or Enterprise plan:
+`useLicence` section is used to provide details about your free or Enterprise plan licence:

 | Field  | Description | Example |
 | ------------- | ------------- | -----------------|